feliciosan/app-places/README.md

 # App Places

-Aplication that consumes google places.
+Aplication that consumes google places api.

 ## Built With